BlueStamp-Engineering-2022/Rylan_BSE_Project/index.md

 ﻿# RetroPie Retro Game Emulator
 The retropie does how the title sounds.
 It emulates retro video games from consoles like gameboy, nes, nintendo 64, and playstation.
+It does this through a raspberry pi in my project but you could also use retropie on pc.

 | Rylan | California High School | Electrical Engineering | Incoming Sophmore |